 Ever-changing market dynamics placed adaptability at the forefront of strategic business initiatives, resulting in deviations from traditional working models.
 More and more businesses are now taking part in the gig economy and introducing hybrid work structures — and while these enable flexible operations, they also create a few business challenges.

-While the gig economy is not a new concept, the pandemic accelerated its adoption rate, with Mastercard revealing that the gig economy will be worth $298B by 2023 — a 122% increase since 2018.
-The rise in these transitory business relationships can bring about particular business challenges, including:
+While the gig economy is not a new concept, the pandemic accelerated its adoption rate, with Mastercard revealing that the gig economy will be worth $298B by 2024 — a 122% increase since 2018.
+The rise in these transitory business relationships can bring about business problems, including: